Central Catholic High School (Toledo, Ohio): Moon Room

-Adjacent to the Kress Family Library is the "Moon Room," which contains a piece of lunar rock from the Apollo 11 mission, whose flight director was Gene Kranz, an alumnus of the school.
-The exhibit was dedicated on Dec.
-6, 2007, and includes the piece of the moon rock, a wide array of wall-sized photographs, scaled-down model rockets, and many books regarding space and history — all of which were donated by Gene Kranz himself.
+Adjacent to the Kress Family Library is the "Moon Room", which contains a piece of lunar rock from the Apollo 11 mission, whose flight director was Gene Kranz, an alumnus of the school.
+The exhibit was dedicated on December 6, 2007, and includes the Moon rock, a wide array of wall-sized photographs, scaled-down model rockets, and many books regarding space and history — all of which were donated by Gene Kranz himself.

 Performing Arts

 Central Catholic's musical opportunities include Glee Club, Freshmen Mixed Chorus, Irish Marching Band, Concert Band, String Orchestra, Pit Orchestra, as well as piano classes.

 CCHS has performed 92 consecutive years of musicals and operettas dating back to 1930.
 The annual spring musical is held in the 901-seat Valentine Theatre in the downtown district of Toledo.
-In 2021, the program performed "Into the Woods."
+In 2021, the program performed "Into the Woods".
 The annual Sounds of Christmas also takes place inside the Valentine Theatre, where all programs of the musical department perform a holiday concert.
 A fall play and winter concert are performed annually inside the school's Front Gym.